MicrosoftDocs/architecture-center/docs/guide/technology-choices/multiparty-computing-service-content.md

   - **Data at rest.** Encrypt inactive data when stored in blob storage or a database.
   - **Data in transit.** Encrypt data that's flowing between public or private networks.
 - Confidential computing
-  - **Data in use.** Encrypt data that's in use, while in memory and during computation.
+  - **Data in use.** Encrypt data in use, while in memory and during computation.

-Confidential computing allows encryption of data in the main memory.
+Confidential computing allows the encryption of data in the main memory.
 Confidential computing lets you process data from multiple sources without exposing the input data to other parties.
 This type of secure computation supports multiparty computing scenarios where data protection is mandatory in every step, such as money laundering detection, fraud detection, and secure analysis of healthcare data.

 Data stored in Confidential Ledger is immutable and tamper-proof in the append-only ledger.
 The ledger is also independently verifiable.
 Confidential Ledger uses secure enclaves for a decentralized blockchain network and requires a minimal trusted computing base.

 ### Azure SQL Database ledger

-Azure SQL Database ledger allows participants to verify the data integrity of centrally-housed data without the network consensus of a blockchain network.
-For some centralized solutions trust is important, but decentralized infrastructure isn't necessary.
-This approach avoids complexity and performance implications of such an infrastructure.
+Azure SQL Database ledger allows participants to verify the data integrity of centrally-housed data without a blockchain network's consensus.
+For some centralized solutions trust is important, but decentralized infrastructure is optional.
+This approach avoids the complexity and performance implications of such an infrastructure.

 ![Diagram shows the database ledger architecture.](../blockchain/images/database-ledger.png)

 Ledger provides tamper-evidence capabilities for your database.
-These capabilities allow you to cryptographically attest that your data hasn't been tampered with.
+These capabilities allow you to attest that your data hasn't been tampered with cryptographically.

 Ledger helps protect data from any attacker or high-privileged user, including database, system, and cloud administrators.
 Historical data is preserved.
 If a row is updated in the database, its previous value is maintained in a history table.
 This offers protection without any application changes.